 Katya Sivers is a London-based artist, designer and researcher.
 Her work explores the critical potential of technology and visual art.
 She addresses broad social and political issues that deal with modes of co-existence and knowledge production through artistic collaboration and multidisciplinary design practice.
-Katya has presented her work at a number of exhibitions including Bi-City Shenzhen Biennale of Urbanism and Architecture, Art Night London, 4th Industrial Ural Biennial, 4th Moscow Biennial, 3rd Moscow Biennale of Young Art.
+Katya has presented her work at a number of exhibitions including Bi-City Shenzhen Biennale of Urbanism and Architecture, Art Night London, 4th Industrial Ural Biennial, and 4th Moscow Biennial

 Katya Sivers is a London-based artist, designer and researcher.
 Her work explores the critical potential of technology and visual art.
 She addresses broad social and political issues that deal with modes of co-existence and knowledge production through artistic collaboration and multidisciplinary design practice.
-Katya has presented her work at a number of exhibitions including Bi-City Shenzhen Biennale of Urbanism and Architecture, Art Night London, 4th Industrial Ural Biennial, 4th Moscow Biennial, 3rd Moscow Biennale of Young Art.
+Katya has presented her work at a number of exhibitions including Bi-City Shenzhen Biennale of Urbanism and Architecture, Art Night London, 4th Industrial Ural Biennial, and 4th Moscow Biennial

 Sabotage